 But there’s still another option you have for funding a Roth IRA, and that is to do a Roth IRA conversion.
 We’ll discuss that topic specifically toward the end of this post.

-But suffice it to say a Roth IRA conversion is a real opportunity to move some serious money into the plan.
+Suffice it to say, a Roth IRA conversion is a real opportunity to move some serious money into the plan.

 Roth IRA Tax Advantages